-They also purchased a further two portions totalling almost fifteen acres further up the hill adjacent to Gloucester Street and around 10 acres on the corner of Dornoch Terrace and Boundary Street.
+They also purchased a further three portions totalling almost twenty-two acres further up the hill adjacent to Gloucester Street and around 10 acres on the corner of Dornoch Terrace and Boundary Street.

-Cooltigue was built largely of cedar and a large shuttered veranda served as a ballroom.
+Cooltigue was built around 1862 largely of cedar with a large shuttered veranda that served as a ballroom.
 The house was in the form of a square with an internal courtyard surrounded by verandas.
 This was later surmounted by the glassed tower seen in the photo below, built by a subsequent owner.

 Spencer Browne in “A Journalist’s Memories” says that William “was a big strong man with a family of beautiful daughters and had been known in cricket and rowing circles but in later days it was a case of ‘drat them rheumatics’ “.
 He travelled into work by either hansom cab or by his own “well horsed wagonette”.